Mandatory General Grounds for Refusal for Entry Clearance Applications

 When Your Overstaying Will Be Completely Disregarded

-Your overstaying period will be completely disregarded if it was up to 28 days prior to 24 November 2016.
+The UKVI will completely disregard your overstaying period if it was up to 28 days prior to 24 November 2016.
 Provided you made an application for leave to remain during that period of time and remained to wait for the application to be decided.
 This also applies when you appeal against the decision or applied for an administrative review.

 The rules get stricter with time.
-After 24 November 2016, you overstaying will be disregarded only if it was for less than 14 days.
+After 24 November 2016, the Home Office will disregard overstaying only if it was for less than 14 days.
 Additionally, you’ll need to prove that there ‘was a good reason beyond your control’.
 You will need to provide strong objective documentary evidence to prove your case.
 This may include medical reports, death certificates and other reports from recognised reputable sources.

-The decision maker is also under an obligation to disregard the overstaying where there was a decision of the Secretary of State which is subsequently withdrawn, quashed, or which the Court or Tribunal has required the Secretary of State to reconsider in whole or in part, unless the challenge to the decision was brought more than three months from the date of the decision.
+The decision-maker is also under an obligation to disregard the overstaying where there was a decision, which the Secretary of State subsequently withdrew or quashed.
+Sometimes, the Court or Tribunal may request the Secretary of State to reconsider the decision in whole or in part.
+It is unless you instigated the challenge more than three months from the date of the decision.

 Failure to Show Up

 The decision-maker will refuse your application if you fail to attend an interview without providing a reasonable explanation.

 In my next article, I’ll explain discretionary general grounds for refusal for entry clearance applications.

 And finally, if you want to get a UK visa of any type, you need to understand the rules of the game.
 You also need to understand how to apply them correctly.
 UKVisaSuccess.com online courses help you do exactly that.
 After watching the course you need, you’ll dramatically reduce the chances of refusal of your visa application.
 It is because you’ll understand the application process and the requirements.